broadinstitute/TAG-public/CleanupFailedSubmissions/README.md

 ## Instructions

+1. Copy this workflow into your Terra workspace.
-1. Provide the `namespace` and `workspace` as inputs to the workflow.
+2. Provide the `namespace` and `workspace` as inputs to the workflow.
-2. Execute the workflow, and it will clean up storage associated with failed submissions.
+3. Execute the workflow, and it will clean up storage associated with failed submissions.

 Please use this workflow carefully, as it involves the deletion of data.